fallen-icarus/cardano-swaps/GettingStarted.md

 are always the amount asked for and the denominator is the amount that is allow to be taken.

-Which asset is first or second is irrelevant; all that matters is that the `first-price` corresponds to the `first-asset`, the `second-price` corresponds to the `second-asset`.
+Which asset is first or second is irrelevant; all that matters is that the `first-price` corresponds to the `first-asset`, and the `second-price` corresponds to the `second-asset`.
 The CLI will handle the rest.

 - `first-price` = second asset / first asset.
 Therefore, the above example's `first-price` is 1 native token given for every 1 ADA taken.